openehr4j/openehr-am-4j/README.md

 </details>

-Then the dependencies to the "openehr-rm-java" packages can be declared inside the Project Object Model.
+Then the dependencies to the "openehr-am-4j" packages can be declared inside the Project Object Model.

 <details>
   <summary><code>/path/to/project/pom.xml</code></summary>